How this second-generation CA forged his own identity by focusing on global SME’s & Start-ups.

 Questions I get asked most often:

-My one strong piece of advice for all young professionals, CAs and otherwise, is to hone their skill to a point of specialisation, something that they can be the “expert” in.
+My one strong piece of advice for all young professionals, CAs and otherwise, is to hone their skill to a point of specialization, something that they can be the “expert” in.
 This would be a great asset for them, especially if they decide to venture out on their own.

 Our industry is such that there are a lot of service providers offering services that are not differentiated in consulting and audits at a fraction of the actual cost.